Security of AI Agents: Potential vulnerabilities

 \subsection{Model pollution and privacy leak}

 The concern of model pollution and privacy leaks arises when the AI models are fine-tuned on user input.
-It is already known that model service providers like OpenAI\footnote{\url{https://help.openai.com/en/articles/8590148-memory-faq}} are doing this to make their models more powerful.
+It is already known that model service providers like OpenAI \footnote{\url{https://help.openai.com/en/articles/8590148-memory-faq}} are doing this to make their models more powerful.
 To improve the capabilities of AI agents in making actions and assisting users, fine-tuning the underlying LLM with chat history is the most direct approach.
 Therefore, these concerns must be carefully addressed to secure AI agents.

 Model pollution, depicted in \autoref{fig:model_pollution}, can occur when a user provides malicious inputs to an agent with the intention of negatively altering the model.
 Model pollution can compromise the integrity of AI agents.
-Adversarial data poisoning is a well-established attack technique against machine learning models \cite{steinhardt2017certified, zhang2020online, kurita2020weight}, and has recently been adapted to target the fine-tuning of foundational LLMs~\cite{jiang2023forcing}.
+Adversarial data poisoning is a well-established attack technique against machine learning models, including LLMs~\cite{steinhardt2017certified, kurita2020weight,jiang2023forcing}.
 In the context of LLM-based AI agents, this vulnerability is particularly pronounced due to the differences between adversarial prompts and pollution prompts.
 Individually, some prompts may not appear adversarial, making them challenging to detect with prompt sanitizers.
 However, if the contents of these prompts are concatenated together, the resulting text as training data might pollute the models.
 Furthermore, data pollution may also happen unintentionally, as users naturally engage with AI agents.
 Natural actions with one application in the chat history may also be harmful when applied to other applications.
 This incidental introduction of skewed chat history as training data can subtly shift the model's action generation, leading to harmful consequences.